mariadb-corporation/mariadb-connector-nodejs/README.md

 connection.query("INSERT INTO myTable VALUES (2)");
 ```
 queries are not send one by one, waiting for result before sending next one.
-queries are send one after another, avoiding a lot of network latency (particulary when database isn't on same host).
+queries are send one after another, avoiding a lot of network latency ([detail information](/documentation/pipelining.md)).

 Extended documentation of API : [Complete documentation](/documentation/readme.md)